bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 For additional information on metadata, refer to the BCDC Standards and Guidelines and Publication Workflow pages in the [Documentation Review](#documentation-review) section above.

 ### AGO-Specific Metadata Requirements

-Metadata required as indicated in the following table:

 |Public AGO Item Type|BCDC record required?|AGO Item Details required to be filled out?|
 |:---|:---|:---|